drisAloma/analytics-projects/project-3/README.md

 ## Dataset

-The dataset consists of information regarding 113937 loans including status, APR, Debt-to-Income ratio and other attributes associated with a loan and borrower from the peer-to-peer online credit marketplace, Prosper Funding LLC, between 2005 (when the company was founded) and 2014.
+The dataset consists of information on 113937 loans including status, APR, Debt-to-Income ratio and other attributes associated with a loan and borrower from the peer-to-peer online credit marketplace, Prosper Funding LLC, between 2005 (when the company was founded) and 2014.

 ## Summary of Findings